-Welcome to the (small) Yorkshire Terrier world and on our website you will find plenty of facts and information about this special breed of dog.
+Welcome to the (small) Yorkshire Terrier world and on our website you will find plenty of facts, information and frequently asked questions about this special breed of dog.

-Teacup Yorkie is a popular term but also used are terms such as miniature Yorkshire Terriers, Teacup Yorkshire Terriers, mini Yorkies, micro Yorkies and Toy Yorkies.
+Teacup Yorkie is a popular term but they are also known as miniature Yorkshire Terriers, Teacup Yorkshire Terriers, mini Yorkies, micro Yorkies and Toy Yorkies.

 Official breed standards for showing an adult Yorkshire Terrier insist that a Yorkie must weigh between four pounds (1.81 kilograms) and seven pounds (3.17 kilograms).